FranckNdame/MUD-game/README.md

-# version 0.1.5
+# version 0.1.6
 =======================

 Update:

-*	(list -> string) returns a new mutable string whose content is the list of characters.
-*  'string-join' appends the strings in the list of strings and inserts a space between each pair
+*	'get-directions' function has been add to the program and will generate directions from the decisiontable data.